-SRUK, in collaboration with the Cabot Institute and Institute for Advanced Studies from the University of Bristol, has organised a free symposium about Energy access for displaced people on 12th October at Bristol (Hepple Lecture Theatre at the School of Geographical Sciences.
-University of Bristol), where the energy challenges of temporary settlements were discussed.
+SRUK, in collaboration with the Cabot Institute and Institute for Advanced Studies from the University of Bristol, holds a free symposium about Energy access for displaced people on 12th October at Bristol (School of Education, University of Bristol), where the energy challenges of temporary settlements were discussed.